mediachain/mediachain/docs/kittengrad.md

 affect block commit are also handled by network reconfiguration, but this time in the background.

+As an optimization, it may be possible to elide synchronous commit confirmation and immediately commit the block.
+Commit messages can then be collected in the background for failure detection purposes.
+However, this may open the possibility of blockchain divergence between transactors in the presence of partial failures, which must be reconciled with the blockchain merging approaches discussed later.

 ### Steady State Operation

 When the system is operating at steady state, it is constantly under